Get to know some of our amazing students!

 Ben Nyberg is an MGIS graduate who currently works as a GIS Coordinator and Drone Specialist for the National Tropical Botanical Garden.
 His work using drone technology to study the unique flora in Hawaii has recently been in the news.
 Learn more about his path to our program and his advice for prospective and incoming students.

-Sue Ann Panton is an MGIS Graduate, who is also the Esri Innovation Program's 2021 Student of the Year.
+Sue Ann Panton is an MGIS Graduate, who was also the Esri Innovation Program's 2021 Student of the Year.
 She works for the Kissimmee Utility Authority in Florida, and her MGIS research explored using GIS in the electric utility field.

 Would You Like to Share Your Story?